Diet & Weight Loss

 Spending time with loved ones is great for your health and well-being, so it’s not surprising that many people resolve to put more effort into nurturing their connections with family and friends.
 Set aside time each week to either call or meet up with a friend or family member.
 Take turns hosting dinner, or just get together for a walk.
 Friends far away?
 Set up a weekly Skype chat instead.

-Getting organized is a noble goal—here are more great tips for getting—and staying—organized.
+Getting organized is a noble goal.
 But in order to make this resolution stick, you’re going to need some concrete strategies.
 Nicole Anzia, founder of Neatnik.org, recommends avoiding impulse purchases so you don’t end up with more clutter, setting aside 10 minutes each day to filed and delete old emails, and setting up files to keep track of paperwork, such as medical bills, taxes and home maintenance documents.
 “Even if you do almost everything electronically, you will still have important papers that need a home.
 Creating files for those papers will make it a breeze to put things away properly,” wrote Anzia in an article in The Washington Post.